Looking for fun pumpkin activities for kids? This fun activity is great for building fine motor skills with a fun fall theme!

-Fall is in the air here in Ohio, so I created this cute pumpkin patch fine motor activity to try with my preschoolers this week!
+Fall is in the air here in Ohio, so I created some cute printable Halloween activities to try with my preschoolers this week, including this one!
 This activity is great for grasping and in hand manipulation skills and requires smooth, fluent movements to pick and plant the “pumpkins” all over the pumpkin patch!

 -Small container for your manipulatives

-Print the Pick a Pumpkin printable and place the orange-colored manipulatives in the container.
+Print the Pick a Pumpkin printable (scroll down to fill out the form) and place the orange-colored manipulatives in the container.

+There are a couple of different pumpkin activities you can try with this printable.
 Start by having the child pick up a few of the manipulatives and hold them in his hand.
-See if he can bring one “pumpkin” from his palm to the tips of his Super Fingers and place it on one of the circles, “planting a pumpkin”.
+See if he can bring one “pumpkin” from his palm to the tips of his fingers and place it on one of the circles, “planting a pumpkin”.
 Continue with the rest of the “pumpkins”.

-Now that the pumpkin patch is planted, it’s time for harvesting! :) Can the child pick up one pumpkin at a time with his Super Fingers, store it in his palm, and pick up another pumpkin?
+Now that the pumpkin patch is planted, it’s time for harvesting! :) Can the child pick up one pumpkin at a time, store it in his palm, and pick up another pumpkin?
 How many can he pick up in a row?